-Spinal cord stimulation therapy is specially designed to target nerves primarily associated with back and neck pain.
-As such, SCS will not provide relief from other types of pain such as headaches, stomachaches, fractures, etc.
+Spinal cord stimulation therapy is specially designed to target nerves in the spine that are primarily associated with chronic neuropathic pain in the back or neck.
+As such, SCS will not provide relief from other types of pain such as headaches, stomach aches, fractures, etc.

 What is the best spinal cord stimulator for me?

 Many of the world’s top medical device companies make their own model of spinal cord stimulator, including Medtronic, Abbott, Boston Scientific, and Nevro, and each one is a marvel of medical engineering.
 The best stimulator for you will depend on the type and source of your pain.
 Your pain management provider will review these details with you and can then determine the stimulator that he or she believes will provide you with the greatest level of pain relief.